dotnet/runtimelab/src/docs/binding-closures.md

 In this case, the original closure gets captured by `a_adapter`.
 Before calling the adapter, C# obviously has to create the argument tuple, space for the return value (allocated but not initialized) and can call it because effectively the delegate signature has become `delegate void csAdapter (IntPtr ret, IntPtr args)`.
 A similar process is used to get C# closures into Swift.

 One obvious problem here is that this only works with escaping closures.
-If rewritten with a non escaping closure, the act of capturing the original closure in the new one is flagged by the Swift compiler as an error.
+If rewritten with a non-escaping closure, the act of capturing the original closure in the new one is flagged by the Swift compiler as an error.
 Fortunately, Swift has a workaround to this via the function [`withoutActuallyEscaping`](https://developer.apple.com/documentation/swift/withoutactuallyescaping(_:do:)/), for which the previous code can be rewritten as this:

 ```swift
 public func callsIntoCSharp (a: (Int, SomeStruct, Bool) -> SomeOtherStruct) {